goadesign/goa/README.md

 ## Why goa?

-There are a number of good good go packages for writing modular web applications out there so why build another one?
+There are a number of good go packages for writing modular web applications out there so why build another one?
 Glad you asked...
-The various Go web application packages out there tend to focus on providing a small, highly modular and narrowly focused framework.
+The existing packages tend to focus on providing small and highly modular frameworks that are purposefully narrowly focused.
+The intent is to keep things simple and to avoid mixing concerns.

-This is great when writing simple APIs that tend to stay unchanged.
-However there are a number of problems that all non trivial API implementations must address that tend to be left "as an exercise to the reader", things like API documentation, request payload validation, response media type definitions to list just a few.
+This is great when writing simple APIs that tend to change rarely however there are a number of problems that any non trivial API implementation must address.
+Things like documentation, request validation, response media type definitions etc. are hard to do in a way that stays consistent and flexible as the API surface grows.

-goa takes a different approach to building web applications: instead of focusing solely on helping with implementation, goa makes it possible to describe the *design* of an API holistically and uses that description to provide specialized helper code for the implementation.
+goa takes a different approach to building web applications: instead of focusing solely on helping with implementation, goa makes it possible to describe the *design* of an API in an holistic way. goa then uses that description to provide specialized helper code to the implementation, generate documentation and potentially do other things in the future (e.g. automatic tests generation would be nice - any taker?).

 The goa DSL allows writing self-explanatory code that describes the API, the resources it exposes and for each resource its properties